abhijitdeshpande83/GenAI/IntelliQA/README.md

 | **Reusable `rag_pipeline` package** | Core logic decoupled from the notebook, so it can be imported into a future API or web app without rewrites |

 ---

-## 🔗 Related Projects

-IntelliQA is part of my broader Generative AI portfolio.
-See the parent [GenAI repository](https://github.com/abhijitdeshpande83/GenAI) for other projects covering agentic workflows, fine tuning, and multi agent systems.

----